IBMStreams/sample.edge-app-control/README.md

         1. Save

 1. Deploy application package to an Edge node
-    - Login to CP4D Console, and perform these steps.
+    - From CP4D Console perform these steps.
 For more informations, see "Deploying using Cloud Pak for Data" topic.
 The values for the submission time variables can not be changed at this time.
         1. Select CPD Console > Navigation Menu > Analyze > Edge Analytics > Analytics apps
         1. Go to row with "app control sample" > select three dots at end for row > Deploy to edge
             1. Select check box for remote system to deploy to.